 2. Competitive Advantage

-Innovation is one of the primary ways to differentiate your product from the competition.
+Inspiring innovation is one of the primary ways to differentiate your product from the competition.
 To make your business stand out, you will need innovative products and ideas.

-Amazon would not exist without Jeff Bezos and Apple would not be the company it is today without the late Steve Jobs.
+Amazon would not exist without Jeff Bezos, and Apple would not be the company it is today without the late Steve Jobs.

 Innovation takes more than skill.
 It also requires the right culture and system.